 *There is a full list of databases and what they offer on PAGE 2 & 3 of the DATABASE PASSWORD PAGE.

 Need assistance with navigating the databases?
 You can sign yourself up on the calendar to meet with Ms. Fleck during a specific time!
-Time slots are for a half an hour each (25 minutes during lunch).
+Time slots are for 20 minutes each (30 minutes during lunch).
 Ms. Fleck would LOVE to help you!